mesosphere/dcos-commons/frameworks/elastic/docs/statsd.md

     },
 ```

 Metric names are formed based on the [formats described here](https://github.com/Automattic/elasticsearch-statsd-plugin#stats-key-formats).
 Scroll up to [configuration](https://github.com/Automattic/elasticsearch-statsd-plugin#configuration) to see how PREFIX and NODE_NAME get determined.
-In the case of a master node failover, the counts start from 0 again.
+In the case of an Elasticsearch master node failover, the counts start from 0 again.